joao-hs/cnv-specialvfx/README.md

 2. `imageproc` - the BlurImage and EnhanceImage workloads
 3. `webserver` - the web server exposing the functionality of the workloads
 4. `javassist-wrapper` - a wrapper around the workloads to retrieve metrics about the execution of the workloads
+5. `load-balancer` - a load balancer to distribute the requests between the web servers (auto-scaler included)

 Refer to the `README.md` files of the sub-projects to get more details about each specific sub-project.